NMCKyleHansen/JavaScript-Term-Project/FinalProject/catbox/Readme.txt

 There are currently no issues beyond aesthetics.

 ## plans to resolve the problems or issues
-I will probably change the size of the buttons and the modal window.
+No plans for updates.

 ## plans for future releases
-Future releases will just be for aesthetics.
+If there are Future releases they will just be for aesthetics.

 ## License
 The code in this project itself is licensed under the Creative Commons Attribution 3.0 Unported license.
 The images fall under the Personal Use License.